Pierre Molinier

-Pierre Molinier (April 13, 1900 – March 3, 1976) was a French painter, photographer and "maker of objects".
-Integrated into the Surrealist movement in 1955 through André Breton, he became known for erotic imagery that merged sexuality, fetishism, and religious ritual.
-In the final decade of his life, he created photomontages in which he appeared as a transvestite figure, combining his body with mannequins to produce provocative works that challenged social taboos.
+Pierre Molinier (13 April 1900 – 3 March 1976) was a French painter, photographer and "maker of objects".
+He joined the Surrealist movement in 1955 through André Breton and became known for erotic imagery drawing on sexuality, fetishism, and religious ritual.
+In the final decade of his life, he made photomontages in which he appeared as a transvestite figure, combining his body with mannequins.

 Early life and education

 Pierre Molinier was born in Agen, France, and spent most of his life in Bordeaux.
 He began his artistic career as a landscape painter and took up photography at the age of 18.
 Before this, he had apprenticed with his father and with Pierre Augustin de Fumadelles, a sculptor.

 Following his military service from 1921 to 1922, Molinier traveled to Paris to study and copy masterworks.
 In Paris, Molinier reportedly avoided overexposure to major works of art, regarding it as part of a personal philosophy on "how to create a work of art."

 Molinier's interests in esotericism developed after World War I, when he joined a masonic order known as the Brotherhood.
 During this period, he became fascinated with ancient Egyptian and Indian religions, as well as Satanism.